-1) Obtain a clean, dry evaporating dish and weigh it to the nearest 0.01 g.
+1) Obtain a clean, dry conical flask and weigh it to the nearest 0.01 g.
 Record this value on the report form.

-2) Place a small piece of magnesium ribbon into the evaporating dish and record the mass on the report form.
+2) Place a small piece of magnesium ribbon into the flask and record the mass on the report form.
 From the difference in masses, record the mass of magnesium used.
 Note: The mass of magnesium should not exceed 0.15 grams, or the product may be difficult to dry

-3) Measure 3 mL of 6 M HCl* in a 10 mL graduated cylinder (or you may use a pipet) and carefully add the HCl solution to the evaporating dish containing the Mg ribbon (Caution: Vigorous reaction!).
+3) Measure 7 mL of 2 M HCl* in a 10 mL graduated cylinder (or you may use a pipet) and carefully add the HCl solution to the flask containing the Mg ribbon (Caution: Vigorous reaction!).
 Allow the reaction to proceed until the reaction is complete, giving a clear solution with no magnesium particles remaining.

-4) Place the evaporating dish on an electric hot plate and heat to nearly boiling.
+4) Place the flask on an electric hot plate and heat to nearly boiling.
 Avoid excessive heat that can cause dangerous splattering of hot HCl!